 Doctoral Dissertation Defense

 Students must be registered from the term the Preliminary Examination is taken through the term of a successful defense of the dissertation, excluding summers unless the Preliminary Examination or defense occur in a Summer term.
-If the defense will occur before the Withdrawal date of the term (first ten days in Fall, first five days in Summer, first nine days in Fall) and the student was registered the previous term (Summer term for a Fall defense), registration is not required.
+If the defense will occur before the Withdrawal date of the term (first ten days in Fall, first five days in the eight-week Summer session, first nine days in Fall) and the student was registered the previous term (Summer term for a Fall defense), registration is not required.
 A defense after the Withdrawal date of the term requires registration that term.
-(Note: for Summer 2008, Spring registration will satisfy the requirement for a defense through June 20, 2008.)
 If the student has a fellowship, assistantship and/or tuition waiver for the term, the student must be registered for the required hours or resign the award or assistantship.
 If the student is on a student visa, consult with the Office of International Services.
 Students should also consult with their program to determine if the program requires registration.